Arabian Nights Days

 Here, Baghdad is still a wondrous, glittering city full of magic and mystery, instead of a grungy, sprawling Third World metropolis with soldiers in Humvees battling guys in dynamite vests through the cobblestone streets

-Mostly based on the Muslim world which stretched from Spain to India and Central Asia (and Malaysia and Indonesia, but they're generally not mentioned) during the Middle Ages.
+Mostly based on the Muslim world which stretched from Spain to India and Central Asia (and Malaysia and Indonesia, but they're generally not mentioned and actually do not count due to the tropical setting instead of mystical deserts) during the Middle Ages.

 Historically, as noted above, this time period is analogous to the Dark Age Europe